 2. Nigeria- lost to the South Americans, flew home.

-3. Iceland- failed to score the required number of points and also left Russia.
+3. Iceland- was unable to score the required number of points and also left Russia.

-4. Argentina- snatched a victory from the representatives of the African continent with her teeth and won the right to participate in further tournaments.
+4. Argentina- snatched victory from the representatives of the African continent with her teeth and achieved the right to participate in further tournaments.

-The South Americans amazed everyone with a friendly squad that rebelled against the head coach.
+The South Americans amazed everyone with their friendly squad that rebelled against the head coach.
 As a result, the legendary Messi became the leader of their game.

-This provided her with an exit in 1/8.
-This is a sample of unexpected surprises, until the last moment no one knows how many teams will qualify from the group for the 2018 FIFA World Cup.
+This provided her with a 1/8 exit.
+This is a sample of unexpected surprises; until the last moment no one knows how many teams will qualify from the group for the 2018 FIFA World Cup.

 Group E

-1. Brazil—immediately became leaders in their group, but decided not to trade and added a victory over the Serbs to the points scored.
+1. Brazil— immediately became leaders in their group, but decided not to waste money and added the victory over the Serbs to their points.

-2. Switzerland- was able to draw the last fight with Costa Rica, keeping the number of points with the right game, will participate in the 1/8 finals from the second place.
+2. Switzerland— was able to hold the last match with Costa Rica in a draw, maintaining the number of points with the correct game, will participate in the 1/8 finals from second place.

-3. Costa Rica- failed to beat the Europeans and leave the championship.
+3. Costa Rica- failed to beat the Europeans and are leaving the championship.

 4. Serbia- go home with a minimum number of points.

-In this group, only Costa Ricans were doomed to lose.
-The rest of the teams hoped until the last minute to reach the playoffs and participate in the continuation of the fights on the field.
+In this group, only the Costa Ricans were doomed to lose.
+Other teams up to last minute We hoped to reach the playoffs and continue to compete on the field.

-Just recently it became known how many teams are leaving the group for the 2018 FIFA World Cup.
+Only recently it became known how many teams will qualify from the group for the 2018 FIFA World Cup.

 Group F

-1. Mexico- goes to the finish line from the second place in the group.
+1. Mexico- enters the home stretch from second place in the group.

-2. Germany- unexpectedly for everyone and for herself, she flew out of the competition after a resounding defeat in the match with the Asians.
-Even the fans in the stands could not hold back their tears, and Main coach fully justified.
+2. Germany- unexpectedly for everyone and for herself, she was eliminated from the competition after a deafening defeat in the match with the Asians.
+Even the fans in the stands could not hold back their tears, and head coach fully justified.

-4. Sweden- defeated the Mexicans to smithereens, went on to continue the competition from the first place in the group.
+4. Sweden- crushed the Mexicans to smithereens and advanced to continue the competition from first place in the group.

-Here it is worth paying attention to the defeat of the reigning world champions - for the Germans the situation turned out to be a stalemate.
+Here it is worth paying attention to the defeat of the current world champions - for the Germans the situation turned out to be a stalemate.

 Group G

-1. England- defeated the Panamanians and went to 1/8.
+1. England- defeated the Panamanians and reached the 1/8.

-2. Belgium- June 28 will play with the British for the right to reach the 1/8 finals.
-Both teams scored the same number of points, and now they will fight for the right to participate in the final competition.
+2. Belgium- On June 28, they will play with the British for the right to advance to the 1/8 finals.
+Both teams scored the same number of points and will now fight for the right to participate in the final competition.

 3. Panama- leaves home from inhospitable Russia.

-4. Tunisia- could not prove his worth with more eminent teams, he also goes home.
+4. Tunisia- unable to prove his worth with more eminent teams, he also goes home.

-The final match will determine the native of the group at the Kaliningrad stadium.
+The final match will determine who leaves the group at the Kaliningrad stadium.

 Group H

-1. Japan—must score a couple more points to reach the playoffs.
+1. Japan-must score a couple more points to qualify for the playoffs.

-2. Poland- Definitely going home, despite the final match with Japan.
+2. Poland- is definitely going home, despite final match with Japan.

-3. Senegal—fights at the next tournament with the South Americans.
+3. Senegal—fights at the next tournament with South Americans.

-4. Colombia- will try to score the missing points with goals in the next tournament dates.
+4. Colombia- will try to gain the missing points with goals in the upcoming tournament dates.

-It is still unknown how many teams qualify from the group for the 2018 FIFA World Cup, as there is still a series of matches to be played.
+It is still unknown how many teams will qualify from the group for the 2018 FIFA World Cup, as there is still a series of matches ahead.

-The 2019-2020 season has ended ahead of schedule, all remaining matches have been cancelled.
-The decision on the final distribution of seats will be announced shortly.
-Follow the update.
+The 2019-2020 season ended early, all remaining matches were cancelled.
+The decision on the final distribution of seats will be announced soon.
+Stay tuned for updates.

 The 2019-2020 KHL Championship is the 12th season of the Kontinental Hockey League.
-The regular season began on September 1, 2019 and ended on February 27, 2020, the playoff series started on March 1 and was supposed to end by April 30.
+The regular season began on September 1, 2019 and ended on February 27, 2020; the playoff series started on March 1 and was scheduled to end by April 30.

-At the end of last season, the league did not exclude the club that showed the lowest sports and financial results in the KHL club rating.
-But in mid-May, it became known that Slovan had no money to participate in the new season, and thus 24 hockey clubs.
-These are 19 clubs from Russia and 5 foreign ones representing Belarus, Kazakhstan, Latvia, Finland and China.
+At the end of last season, the league did not exclude the club that showed the lowest sports and financial results in the ranking of KHL clubs.
+But in mid-May it became known that Slovan did not have enough money to participate in the new season, and thus 24 hockey clubs.
+These are 19 clubs from Russia and 5 foreign ones, representing Belarus, Kazakhstan, Latvia, Finland and China.

-Nizhny Novgorod "Torpedo" returned to Western conference, and "Siberia" in the "East" moved to the Kharlamov division.
+Nizhny Novgorod "Torpedo" returned to Western Conference, and “Sibir” in the “Vostok” moved to the Kharlamov division.

 Calendar

-During the 2019-2020 regular season, each team plays 62 games, for a total of 744 games.
-For each stage of the Eurotour, pauses of 6 days are planned - for Karjala Cup from 5 to 10 November, on Channel One Cup from 10 to 15 December and on Swedish stage from 4 to 9 February 2020.
+During the 2019-2020 regular season, each team plays 62 matches, so a total of 744 games will be played.
+For each stage of the Eurotour, pauses of 6 days are planned - for Karjala Cup from November 5 to 10, on Channel One Cup from December 10 to 15 and on Swedish stage from 4 to 9 February 2020.

-Week of the Stars 2020 was held in Moscow from 11 to 19 January.
-This is the WHL All-Star Game on January 11, the next day the JHL Challenge Cup, the Master Show on January 18, and on the final day the KHL All-Star Game took place on the ice of the VTB Arena.
+Week of Stars 2020 took place in Moscow from January 11 to 19.
+This is the WHL All-Star Game on January 11, the MHL Challenge Cup the next day, the Master Show on January 18, and on the final day the KHL All-Star Game took place on the ice of the VTB Arena.

-Also this season, as part of KHL World Games, passed the rendered matches.
-So in early September, Kunlun Red Star played 6 home matches in the Chinese city of Shenzhen, on September 17 and 20 in Alma-Ata, Barys played with Spartak and Tractor, on December 23, Salavat Yulaev met in Davos, Switzerland and Ak Bars, and on January 10 and 11 Finnish Jokerit played against Severstal in Tallinn.
+Also this season, within KHL World Games, the allocated matches have passed.
+So, at the beginning of September, Kunlun Red Star played 6 home matches in the Chinese city of Shenzhen, on September 17 and 20 in Almaty, Barys played with Spartak and Traktor, on December 23 in Davos, Switzerland, Salavat Yulaev met and Ak Bars, and on January 10 and 11, the Finnish Jokerit played against Severstal in Tallinn.

-During the regular season, all teams play two matches between themselves (46 matches), in addition to this, 10 matches with the teams of their Division and 6 matches with the teams of the neighboring Division of their Conference.
+During the regular season, all teams play two matches among themselves (46 matches), in addition to this, 10 matches with teams of their own Division and 6 matches with teams of the neighboring Division of their Conference.

-The KHL Playoffs will begin on March 1 and end no later than April 30, 2020.
-16 teams go to the playoffs - these are the clubs that took places from 1 to 8 in tournament tables their conferences.
-Quarter-finals, semi-finals and finals are held inside the conferences, and the winners of the "West" and "East" meet in the championship final, where they fight for the main trophy - the Gagarin Cup.
+The KHL playoffs will begin on March 1 and end no later than April 30, 2020.
+16 teams qualify for the playoffs - these are the clubs that took places from 1 to 8 in tournament tables their conferences.
+Quarter-finals, semi-finals and finals are held within conferences, and the winners of the “West” and “East” meet in the championship finals, where they compete for the main trophy - the Gagarin Cup.

 Admiral: Gone Sergey Svetlov, came Leonid Tambiev.